Start tracking your first 50 prompts →

 Real UI monitoring

-We collect data from the interfaces of ChatGPT, Gemini, Perplexity, Claude, AI Overviews, and more — the same results hundreds of millions of users see daily.
+Data straight from the interfaces of ChatGPT, Gemini, Perplexity, Claude, AI Overviews, and more.

-Our dataset spans over 1 billion analyzed citations, prompts, and responses — giving us one of the largest AI search datasets available.
+Over 4 billion analyzed citations, prompts, and responses — one of the largest AI search datasets available.

 Aggregated & public